Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/README.md

 1. Use callbacks to pass information between views/objects
 1. Use delegation to pass information between views/objects
 1. Identify and use the target-action communication pattern in UIKit code
-1. Identify the role (NS)Notification in transferring information in an iOS app
+1. Identify and use (NS)Notification in transferring information in an iOS app
+1. Understand how memory management works in Swift
+1. Build apps that fetch and parse data from the internet
+1. Interact with public API's with or without authentication
+1. Make a network request in iOS using native Swift tools
-1. Identify the main methods of communication in iOS Apps
+1. Model a networking layer in iOS
+1. Parse a JSON network response using native Swift tools

 ## Lessons

-Should be ~13 planned lessons (7 weeks x 2 meetings per week -~1 holiday)
+Should be ~12 planned lessons (7 weeks x 2 meetings per week -~1 holiday -~1 workshop)

-1. Introduction to building dynamic iOS applications
+1. Functions & Closures
     - **Building Dynamic iOS Applications**
-1. Functions & Closures
+      - Introduction to building dynamic iOS applications
-    - **What is a closures**
+    - **What is a closure?**
       - What are functions?
       - Relationship between functions and closures
       - Escaping and Non-escaping closures
       - Use cases of closures
       - Drawbacks for using closures
-    - **In Class Activities**
     - **After Class**
+      - Tutorial on Functions & Closures
 1. Callbacks
     - **Using closures and callbacks**
       - Using callbacks for networking